ICMC-IDE/assembler/README.md

 - tags: sumbol tags, used to separate symbols and as instructions argument types

 ### Instructions
-Defines the structure of the synthax instructions
+Defines the structure of the syntax instructions
 ```toml
 [[instructions.mov]]
 value = 0b1100110000000000